Case Study

 _

-The application will call on the Bytebase API to create a new database and automatically include it into change management.
-Bytebase will make sure the schema is synced, while the application will complete subsequent data initialization.
+The application calls the Bytebase API to create a new database and automatically include it in change management.
+Bytebase ensures the schema is synced, while the application completes subsequent data initialization.

 Terraform Solution